-What Should My Baby Wear to Sleep in Summer?
+What Should My Baby Wear to Sleep in the Summer?
 Simple Tips for a Great Night’s Sleep!

 As a parent, you’ll already know that protecting your baby from the elements is an important part of your role.
 However, some families are less aware that hot weather can come with just as many risks to your baby’s health as cold weather does.